trisfaizal/Marketing-Site/_customers/engine_yard.md

 challenge: |
   Engine Yard is a pioneer in offering fantastic support and resources to the developer community.
 To cut development and maintenance time on their sites they needed a flexible yet lightweight platform.

   Engine Yard developers chose [Jekyll](http://jekyllrb.com) to build [engineyard.com](https://www.engineyard.com) and [deis.com](http://deis.com/).
 This setup worked great for the developers.
-But when it can time for their non-technical marketing team to make content changes there was a problem.
+But when it came time for their non-technical marketing team to make content changes, there was a problem.

   The developers tried teaching the marketing team to use GitHub so they could edit source code but it was too difficult.
 So instead, content changes were emailed to developers.
 This was slow, frustrating and time consuming for everyone involved.
 solution: |